-Date Activity Type Content Gatsby Benchmark Skills Sept PSHE Workshop Application Management Give overview of destinations of previous year students focusing on relation of predicted grades and actual.
+Give overview of destinations of previous year students focusing on relation of predicted grades and actual.
 Information on HE Fair Reminder of key dates, processed and resources as available in the careers class notebook.
 Review of where they are on the transition journey and application journey.
 Discussion of project management time management skills - and the need for larger period overviews and work scheduling.
 Students to work on their application management plans within their careers class notebook and update their action plan if necessary.
 This will be reviewed by the HoC.
 Students who the HOC need more support will be scheduled a meeting with a careers adviser.
-3 Addressing the needs of each pupil Planning Decision Making Managing Transition Organisation Whole Term Tuesdays Tutor Time Applications - where there is time in the tutor time framework Students to work on applications to university, company training schemes and/or Gap Year plans.
+Managing Transition Organisation Whole Term Tuesdays Tutor Time Applications - where there is time in the tutor time framework Students to work on applications to university, company training schemes and/or Gap Year plans.
 Using their careers class notebook and updating their plans on it as appropriate.
 3 Addressing the needs of each pupil Managing Transition Oct Event Students Participate in the Higher Education Fair and Seminar Program Including Personal Statement sessions if they wish to attend.
-3 Addressing the needs of each pupil 7 Encounters with further and higher education Research Communication Decision Making Sept - Dec PSHE Workshop - delivered by Tutor Team Interview Skills • What Interviews are • How to prepare • Practice of interview skills 5 Encounters with employers and employees Self-Marketing

-Sept - PSHE Financial Advice 3 Addressing the needs of Managing Dec Workshop - delivered by Tutor Team Students are introduced to a range of resources to support money management and budgeting.
-They complete an exercise to create a budget for living at University They discuss additional sources of funding they could access whilst at University. each pupil Transition Planning Sept - Dec PSHE Workshop - delivered by Tutor Team University Life Prompted by student life videos students consider their fears prior to starting at St. Clare's and discuss how they overcame them.
+3 Addressing the needs of each pupil 7 Encounters with further and higher education Research Communication Decision Making Sept - Dec PSHE Workshop - delivered by Tutor Team Interview Skills What Interviews are How to prepare Practice of interview skills 5 Encounters with employers and employees Self-Marketing Sept - Dec PSHE Workshop - delivered by Tutor Team Financial Advice Students are introduced to a range of resources to support money management and budgeting.
+They complete an exercise to create a budget for living at University They discuss additional sources of funding they could access whilst at University.
+3 Addressing the needs of each pupil Managing Transition Planning Sept - Dec PSHE Workshop - delivered by Tutor Team University Life Prompted by student life videos students consider their fears prior to starting at St. Clare's and discuss how they overcame them.
 They discuss their current worries and fears and action plan how to deal with them.
 They look at how to research arrivals information and university life.
 3 Addressing the needs of each pupil 7 Encounters with further and higher education Managing Transition April Assembly Firm and Insurance Choices Reminder of CF/CI system Reminder of how this works with other countries.
 Reminder of planning for successful future 3 Addressing the needs of each pupil 7 Encounters with further and higher education